 If you can make your own mashed potatoes, that's great, if not, use the instant mash.
 It's great when you can't be bothered cooking mash from scratch, and it's easily available pretty much anywhere.
 Shortcuts are allowed nowadays, even encouraged.

-How to make succulent pork chops in the oven with onion gravy
+Step-by-step instructions on how to make pork chops in the oven with onion gravy

 You can bake the pork chops without searing them beforehand, they should still be tender and delicious.
 My Baked Honey Mustard Pork Chops weren't seared, and they were amazing.
 But, it's up to you, I like them either way.
 Searing gives that uniform brown colour after baking, so I quite like it.